nekromant/esp8266-frankenstein/README.md

 saveenv and they will survive reboot.

-Environment variables hold paramers for the firmware that are applied on boot.
-They are described in README.env.
+Environment variables hold paramers for the firmware that are applied on boot or affect certain commands.
+All variables are described in README.env.
+You can also store arbitary data in environment variables.

 #Wireless modes